engagepy/twitter_api_v2_testing/README.md

 ```

-## 9. For understanding the filters in more details checkout the [Medium Article.](https://medium.com/@zorawar.purohit/python-beginners-research-with-twitter-api-v2-11f038c70368)
+## 10. To grasp the filters in more details checkout this [Medium Article.](https://medium.com/@zorawar.purohit/python-beginners-research-with-twitter-api-v2-11f038c70368)